miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Improved library and atrium maps and removed Giovanni well spirit.
 +Made it possible to do the cemetery quest after getting Romero fun.
 +Included eye replacer mod, but made it deselectable, thanks Nivea.
-+Added installer option to deselect casting and changed disciplines.
++Added installer option to deselect casting and changed Disciplines.
 +Corrected beachhouse dog vanishing and dealing damage after death.
 +Made auto-move and walk/run toggles be definable, thanks to Malkav.
 +Fixed Johansen always following you and Romero's whore trying too.
-+Made it possible to freely select one of Beckett's new disciplines.
++Made it possible to freely select one of Beckett's new Disciplines.
 +Corrected cabbie sewer animation and Venture Tower elevator issue.
 Repaired Confession cross and restored dance spot, thanks Psycho-A.
 Fixed Plaquebearer quest bug and added all concept arts to Extras.